lemlac/mulem/docs/reference.md

 - For every `raise` or `!` in a `try` block, an exception is added to the exception sum type of the result.
 - For every `except` after the `try` block, an exception is removed from the exception sum type of the result.

-When all exceptions have been handled, the result is `type!void` which automatically converges to just `type`.
+When all exceptions have been handled, the result is `type!Void` which automatically converges to just `type`.

 #### `return`

 Exits out of a function.
-If a value is after it, that value is the return value, otherwise it's `void`.
+If a value is after it, that value is the return value, otherwise it's `Void`.
 This must match the return type of the function.
 Last-line evaluation is still enabled by default.

 ```
 isThirteen(x) =